evidentlyai/evidently/docs/book/monitoring/workspace_project.md

 rm -r workspace
 ```

-**Note**: this command will also delete the snapshots stored in the folder.
-Use this command if you want to delete an empty workspace from the interface or a test project.
+Use this command to delete an empty workspace from the interface or a test project.

+**Note**: this command will delete the snapshots stored in the folder.
+To maintain access to the generated snapshots, you must store them elsewhere.

 # Workspace API Reference